PnX-SI/BAM-widget/docs/customization.md

 ### `customDetailPage` (**Type:** string)

-Custom URL for redirecting to a taxon detail page.
-The taxon ID part of the URL must be indicated by the string `{taxonID}` so it can be replaced by the actual taxon's ID.
+Custom URL for redirecting to a taxon (species) detail page.
+The taxon ID part of the URL must be indicated by the string `{taxonID}` so it can be replaced dynamically by the actual taxon ID.

 **Examples:**